BaiqingL/CS542-Final/CS 542 Team 8 Final Project Porposal.md

 We first thought of using `linear regression` to help predicting the life ladder.
-However, it is important to note that one tradeoff linear regression makes is that it assumes there is a direct correlation that the higher a certain value is the output is also linearly scaled.
+However, it is important to note that one tradeoff linear regression makes is that it assumes a linear relationship between the features and outputs.
 This may not be the case as values like GDP has shown increases past certain points does not in fact [grow happiness at the same rate.](https://www.pnas.org/content/107/38/16489)